How to grow & care for Beetroot

 Choose a full-to-part sun spot to grow beetroot.
 It will tolerate as little as 4 hours of direct sun per day and will happily grow in the part-shade of taller vegetable crops.

-Top 4 tips for growing Beetroot
+4 top tips for growing Beetroot

-- Beetroot can be grown year round
+- Beetroot can be grown year-round

 - Beetroot is edible, root to tip!
 Pick a few leaves while the root grows.